Pipekin/exoswears/README.md

 ## What's included?
 In Exoswears, you can find words ranging from variants of the F Word, to variants of the S Word, and to mentions of gods (to prevent arguments).
 This list also contains certain keywords to prevent political debates, harassment, discussion of tragic events and other.
 The list is in a .TXT format to allow you to modify it to your desires before using it.
 ## What's not included?
 Exoswears does not include Social Media Platforms (ex.
-Twitter, Discord or Facebook) and/or names of controversial figures.
+Twitter, Discord or Facebook) and/or names of controversial figures (of the 21st Century and beyond).